StewartLynch/PlaygroundViewModifier/README.md

 #### Step 2.
 Set the current playground page live view to the ContentView()

+> **Note:** in an earlier version of this, I used a UIHostingViewController.
+This is not necessary,  You can now just use setLiveView()

 If you want to see the view presented, you need to add the following code after your ContentView struct

 `````swift